-Validation of a website is the process of ensuring that website pages confirm to standards which are defined by many organizations such as W3c.
+WordPress w3c validation is the process of ensuring that website pages are following the standards which are defined by W3c.
 It checks your web page entirely to see that if the page follows those rules in a correct way.

 Validation is the most important aspects of good web design.
 You need to be careful about your HTML and CSS in a content management system like WordPress.
 It ensures that your web pages are interpreted in the same way the way you want it by different machines users, visitors to your webpage.
 Again, it ensures that your website lies with the standards accepted by most of the web designers.
 It also means that it will be accessible to more people across more operating systems and web browsers.

 Need technical support for WordPress?
 Dial +1-855-945-3219

 1: Validation Results in Better SEO:

 Search engine spiders love semantic web pages.
 It helps those crawlers to understand the page in a better way.
 You can gain an advantage against the pages which don’t validate in the SERP listings.
 It shows that you have care and concern about your website.
 Validation of your web page means that you have made a good effort for a structured web page.
 That’s a huge plus for search engines and it may boost your rankings up.

 2: It Makes Your Website More Accessible and Compatible:

 Browsers have engines to parse the code and convert it into a visual experience for human beings in this way browser reads a web page.
 Different web browsers have different engines and this results in different handling of your web pages.
 In a valid web, page differences are very small and it is acceptable for everyone.
 An invalid web page might be read so differently that people might not be able to see your pages properly in their iPhones or any browser.
 Validation fixes every major difference and makes your web page readable by nearly all the web browsers.